felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 > way to go do it.*
 >
 > -- Sheryl Sandberg, *Lean In*

-> *Acknowledging your mistakes is not the same as surrendering to
-> them.
-It’s the first step toward overcoming them.*
->
-> *Success consists of going from failure to failure without loss of
-> enthusiasm.*
->
-> -- Ray Dalio, *Principles*

 > *Nobody gets used to feeling dumb.*
 >